Healthy Homes Assessment Porirua

 Fines for Failing to Comply

-Since the 1st July of 2021, when a new or renewed tenancy is signed for a Porirua rental property, all Healthy Homes compliance work have to be finished within 90 days.
+Beginning on July 1st, 2021, if a new or renewed contract is signed on a Porirua rental property, all Healthy Homes compliance work have to be taken care of by the end of 90 days.

-Since the 1st July of 2021, if a new or renewed Tenancy is signed for the Porirua rental property, all Healthy Homes compliance work must be taken care of inside of 90 days.
+Since the 1st July of 2021, when a brand new, renewed or varied lease is entered into on a Porirua rental property, all Healthy Homes compliance work must be taken care of by the end of 90 days.

-Failure to adhere to one of the Healthy Homes Standards within the expected timeframe can result in penalties of up to $7200.
-Additionally, if a present Healthy Homes Statement of Compliance is not incorporated in the new, renewed or revised tenancy agreement, there could be an additional fine or infringement fee.
+Failure to meet one of the Healthy Homes Standards inside of the period of time expected can lead to the possibility of a fine up to $7200.
+Additionally, if a currently-in place Healthy Homes Statement of Compliance isn’t incorporated within the renewal, new or revised tenancy agreement, there could be an additional fine or infringement fee.

-Any tenant can ask for details regarding the Healthy Homes Standard and how they relate to the building they reside in.
-If the property manager is unable to provide the information requested within 21 days from receiving the request, they could be issued an infringement notice and could be fined up to $750.
+Any tenant can ask for details about the Healthy Homes Standard and how they are related to the house they are living in.
+If the landlord or property manager does not provide the information requested within 21 days from having received the inquiry, they may receive an infringement notice and be fined up to $750.

-Additionally, there is an additional fine of approximately $900 for property owners or property managers who offer a false or false Healthy Homes Compliance Statement or other information.
-The person responsible for this fine is the one who is named on the lease contract as the person who is letting the property and it could be the name of the landlord or the property management company.
+Furthermore, there’s also a fine of as much as $900 for property owners or property managers providing a false or incorrect Healthy Homes Statement of Compliance or any other information.
+The person liable to pay this fine is the one who is named on the tenancy agreement as being the person leasing the property out It could also be the landlord’s name or the company that manages the property.

-The information contained in the Statement of Compliance requirements to be current at the time that the tenancy agreement is signed, and ideally it should be maintained during the entire tenancy, as necessary work related to it is finished.
+All the information on the Statement of Compliance needs to be correct when the tenancy contract is executed, and it should be maintained through the tenancy period as relevant work gets completed.

-It’s also important to be aware that a landlord with multiple rental properties could face greater penalties for non-compliance.
-The highest penalties are given for the most serious violations.
-Those who have more than six properties could be fined as high as $50,000, and as much as $100,000 in the case of hearing claims.
+It is also important to note that a landlord with multiple rental properties may face greater penalties for non-compliance.
+The harshest penalties are handed down for the most serious violations, and landlords who own at least six rental properties could be fined as high as $50,000 and as high as $100,000 for hearing claims.

-In the end, a failure to comply with compliance with Healthy Homes requirements can hit your wallet resulting in significant fines and still being required to comply with the regulations.
-Do not risk your rental property call us now and make arrangements to have a house inspection performed on the rental property you are renting.
+It is clear that failure to comply with requirements of Healthy Homes requirements can hit your bank account resulting in massive fines as well as still being required to comply with the regulations.
+Don’t risk your rental property Call us today and arrange to have a home assessment performed on your rental property.

 Healthy homes matter

-A majority of households rent the property in New Zealand and Porirua, and research indicates that rental homes are more likely to be colder, older and are not as effective heating and tend to be of poorer quality than the houses of owners.
+About 1 in 3 households rent homes in New Zealand and Porirua, and research shows us that these rental homes are more likely to be older, colder, have less effective heating and tend to be of poorer quality than homes that are owned by the owner.

-Damp, mouldy and cold homes are linked to negative health outcomes, particularly illnesses like colds, influenza, asthma, and cardiovascular issues.
-Furthermore, people who reported at least four major issues with their housing often have poor life satisfaction and lower mental wellbeing.
+The damp, cold and mouldy homes are linked to negative health outcomes, particularly illnesses like colds, influenza, asthma, and cardiovascular issues.
+Additionally, those who report four or more key housing quality problems frequently have less satisfaction in their lives and lower mental wellbeing.

-The improvement in the quality of Porirua rental property can help tenants enjoy better physical and mental health and reduce the disruptions to their work, education and daily life because of illnesses.
-Your investment will be secured from mildew, mould and damp damages, which means lower maintenance costs in the long-term.
+Improve the quality of Porirua rental property can allow tenants to experience better physical and mental health and minimise the interruption to learning, work and daily life because of illness.
+Your investment will also be better protected from mould, mildew and damp-related damage, which completed jobs in less costs of maintenance over the long term.

-The Healthy Homes Standards are a list of the specific and minimum standards for Heating, Insulation, Ventilation, Moisture Ingress and Drainage, as well as Draught Stopping for Porirua rental properties.
+The Healthy Homes Standard is a list of the specific and minimum standards for heating, insulation Ventilation, Moisture Ingress and Drainage, and Draught Stopping for Porirua rental properties.

-Start now and call about getting a Porirua Healthy Home assessment on your rental property right now.
+Start now and call about receiving a Porirua Healthy Home assessment on your rental property now.

 healthy homes assessment compliance